kevinslin/seed-tldr/vault/windows.taskkill.md

 ---
 # taskkill

-> Terminate a process by its process id or name.
+> Terminate a process by its process ID or name.
 > More information: <https://docs.microsoft.com/windows-server/administration/windows-commands/taskkill>.

-- Terminate a process by its id:
+- Terminate a process by its ID:

 `taskkill /pid {{process_id}}`